 I am writing from two perspectives.
 First, I was a publisher with millions of page impressions per month that I have monetized with ads from networks like AdSense.
 Second, I am the developer of Advanced Ads Pro.
 So this question is also of high interest to me.

 What is click fraud?

 Click fraud means that a user or machine clicks on an ad with the intention to harm the publisher or advertiser.
 First, click fraud is a problem for advertisers, the person paying for an ad.
 Second, it becomes a problem for the publisher when the advertiser or ad network stops paying for ads due to invalid clicks.

 Click Fraud is also happening when you click on ads by yourself or ask someone else to click on AdSense ads on your website.

-If your mother clicks multiple times on ads on your website to help you make a living from your dream, even though she meant well, she is also involved in click fraud.
+If your mother clicks multiple times on ads on your website to help you make a living, even though she means well, she is also involved in click fraud.
 It does not harm if she only clicks on ads that interest her.

 No need to panic about real accidental clicks on your ads, though.
 A single click doesn’t make a difference.
 AdSense calls the mentioned behavior Invalid clicks and impressions and explains it in their program policies like the following:

 Clicks on Google ads must result from genuine user interest.
 Any method that artificially generates clicks or impressions on your Google ads is strictly prohibited.
 These prohibited methods include, but are not limited to, repeated manual clicks or impressions, automated click and impression generating tools and the use of robots or deceptive software.
 Please note that clicking your own ads for any reason is prohibited.Google AdSense Program Policies